evansims/auth0-example-server/README.md

 This repository houses the PHP-based backend server, using the [Lumen microframework](https://lumen.laravel.com/).
 [The accompanying JavaScript-based frontend can be found here.](https://github.com/evansims/auth0-example-client)

+As an exercise, this project does not make use of [the official Auth0 PHP SDK](https://auth0.com/docs/libraries/auth0-php), but you should considering using that for your own projects.

 ## Overview of the Demonstration API

 This project demonstrates the following functions: